The LaunchDarkly Relay Proxy

 If you want to size or scale your Relay Proxy, the most important thing to consider is the amount of dedicated network bandwidth available to it.
-The amount of available memory is not a serious concern because the Relay Proxy does not demand a high amount of CPU or network processing.
-However, it does use a high amount of networking load, because it makes many small requests, very frequently.
+The Relay Proxy is not CPU or memory intensive, so these are unlikely to be performance bottlenecks.
+However, the Relay Proxy does require a significant amount of network bandwidth, because it makes many small requests, very frequently.

 We have tested and developed the Relay Proxy to work with an AWS